dimasalam1982/immo/README.md

 If you will be do changes in API methods you need to re-build swagger yaml file:

-`vendor/bin/openapi --bootstrap config/swagger_params.php --format yaml ./modules/v1 >web/openapi/api.yaml`

-or if you are using docker:

 `docker exec -it immo-fpm bash -c "cd immo; vendor/bin/openapi --bootstrap config/swagger_params.php --format yaml ./modules/v1 >web/openapi/api.yaml;"`

-Congratulations!
-You have deployed the project!